yamule/TM-align_mass/README.md

 Anyway, I expect that result is completely the same with that of the original TM-align.

-The avobe modifications reduced processing time just 8% or so, therefore, you can use the original version with this small loss of processing time.
+The above modifications reduced processing time just 8% or so, therefore, you can use the original version with this small loss of processing time.

 ## Compile:
 ```